C3BI-pasteur-fr/python-course-1/source/Control_Flow_Statements.rst

 A Boolean expression is anything that can be evaluated to produce a Boolean value (``True`` or ``False``).
-In Python, such an expression evaluates to ``False`` if it is the predefined constant ``False``, the special object ``None``, an empty sequence or collection (e.g., an empty string, list, or tuple, dictionnary), or a numeric data item of value 0; anything else is considered to be ``True``.
+In Python, such an expression evaluates to ``False`` if it is the predefined constant ``False``, the special object ``None``, an empty sequence or collection (e.g., an empty string, list, or tuple, dictionary), or a numeric data item of value 0; anything else is considered to be ``True``.

 In Python-speak a block of code, that is, a sequence of one or more statements,